Dan503/mq-scss/README.md

 I'm looking into a more streamlined way of incorporating media query "and" statements without having to nest them inside one another like this but currently this is the best available method.

-**Warning:**

-Any of the range types that contain `outside` in their name do not support this media query nesting technique.
+As of version 1.2.0 the `outside` range types also support this feature.

 ##em conversion